vuxcode/pr1-project-Josefin-animation/bug-list.md

    (Green()) {number++
       console.log("Green as pressed "+ number +" of times")
    console.log("clickTracker is currently at "+number)}
    if
       (Blue()) {number++
       console.log("Blue as pressed "+ number +" of times")
    console.log("clickTracker is currently at "+number) }
    else {console.log("No buttons been pressed")}
-}. currently left unused as its not very helpful
+   currently left unused as its not very helpful

-18. the story text is being inplemented in full but with that i am noticing the wrong text appearing and so on, i need to make some if statements of something so the correct array comes, its mainly when the color arrays overlap that causes problems, when i make just pink, pink, pink for example it all works as it should.
+18. <!--the story text is being implemented in full but with that i am noticing the wrong text appearing and so on, i need to make some if statements of something so the correct array comes, its mainly when the color arrays overlap that causes problems, when i make just pink, pink, pink for example it all works as it should.-->

-19. 3rd pink else if is giving me problems, the idea is that if green and blue have been pressed once (Greenpressed==1&&Bluepressed==1).
+19. <!--3rd pink else if is giving me problems, the idea is that if green and blue have been pressed once (Greenpressed==1&&Bluepressed==1).-->

-20. MAjority of combination of button presses dont give the intended result yet.
+20. <!-- MAjority of combination of button presses dont give the intended result yet.-->

 21. <!--else if (BluePressed==1&&PinkPressed==1){
       route=3